Winterstark/Adjutant/README.md

 ### Console text appearance

 By default, text is printed to the console in blocks of 3 characters at once, with a small delay between the blocks, to create a nice output animation.
-A particularly large text printout can be flushed instantly by pressing Enter during the output animation.
-You can also disable the animation in Options and use the standard Command Prompt all-at-once output.
+You can force the printout to flush the entire text instantly by pressing Enter during the output animation.
+You can also permanently disable the animation in Options and use the standard Command Prompt all-at-once output.

 Besides the animation settings, you can also modify the following: